MSFS: In-Sim Settings

 VR: Bloom (on)

-Bloom is a great realistic visual effect that mimics the way the eye adjusts to the brightest part of a scene.
+Bloom is a realistic visual effect that mimics the way the eye adjusts to the brightest part of a scene.
 For example, a darkened room can be visible as long a the bright sunshine outside can’t be seen.
 Similarly, sunlight flashing in a mirror is accentuated by darkening the rest of the scene.
-I like the realism so I have this switched on.
+Personally I like the realism of this effect so I have this switched on.

 VR: Glass Cockpit Refresh Rate (medium)